Chart Color Schemes

 Kingscliff - Fingal Head lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Aug 2025, Kingscliff - Fingal Head's population is approximately 15,448.
-This figure represents a growth of 630 people since the 2021 Census, which recorded a population of 14,818.
-The increase was inferred from an estimated resident population of 15,201 in June 2024 and the addition of 191 validated new addresses post-Census date.
-This results in a population density ratio of 401 persons per square kilometer.
-Kingscliff - Fingal Head's growth rate of 4.3% since the 2021 Census surpassed both its SA4 region (3.2%) and SA3 area, indicating it as a growth leader.
-Overseas migration was the primary driver for this population increase.
+Kingscliff - Fingal Head's population is approximately 15,465 as of November 2025.
+Between the 2021 Census and June 2024, the population increased by 647 people (4.4%) to an estimated resident population of 15,201.
+This increase is attributed to 198 new addresses validated since the Census date.
+The population density is around 402 persons per square kilometer.
+Kingscliff - Fingal Head's growth rate exceeded both its SA4 region (3.3%) and SA3 area during this period, indicating it as a growth leader in the region.
+Overseas migration was the primary driver of population growth.

 Frequently Asked Questions - Population